 Generally speaking, for a three-credit Global Residency Program course:

 $6,000-$7,000 total charged to your GSPM Student Account.
 And, then you can choose and pay for your own non-group meals, transportation to and from airports, airfare, and any necessary travel documents based on the location (passports, visas, etc.).

 Why so expensive?
 Keep in mind two aspects of any GW study abroad program:

 1. Per-credit tuition is charged.
 Three- or six-credit tuition applies to each Global Residency Program course.

 2. Traveling is expensive.
-GSPM aims to help you out by collecting funds from you and booking your in-country group transportation, several group meals, and lodging at discounts based on our relationships with these vendors.
+GSPM aims to mitigate this by booking your in-country group transportation, several group meals, and lodging at discounts based on group rates and our relationships with vendors.

-But GSPM doesn’t charge you anything over what it costs to have you take a three- or six-credit course at GW and pay for your group expenses abroad.
+GSPM does not charge anything over what it costs to have you take a three- or six-credit course at GW and also to pay for your group expenses abroad.